Impact of an Illinois CS Degree

 • A platform to turn every object into an interactive display.
 Dr. Brett Jones (BS CS ’08, MS ’10, PhD ’15), Dr. Kevin Karsch (PhD CS ‘15), and Dr. Raj Sodhi (BS CS ’08, MS ’10, PhD ’15), Lightform

-• Tools to verify programs as they execute, to improve the safety, reliability, and correctness of software.
+• Tools to verify programs as they execute, to improve software safety, reliability, and correctness.
 Professor Grigore Rosu, Runtime Verification

 Extraordinary Quality of Life

 Conveniently centered between Chicago, Indianapolis, and St. Louis, the University of Illinois provides an entertainment and cultural hub on par with the country's leading cities.
-Our campus community is home to Big 10 Division I sports; marquee theatrical and musical performances; and fantastic health and recreational facilities.
-Ranked by Business Insider as one of the best small cities for educated millenials, the cost of living in Champaign-Urbana is 60-178% less than cities like Berkeley, Palo Alto, and Boston, where peer institutions are located.
+Our campus community is home to Big 10 Division I sports, marquee theatrical and musical performances, and fantastic health and recreational facilities.
+Ranked by Business Insider as one of the best small cities for educated millennials, the cost of living in Champaign-Urbana is 60-178% less than in cities like Berkeley, Palo Alto, and Boston, where peer institutions are located.
 Learn about Champaign-Urbana's micro-urban community.